San Francisco Itinerary for 1, 2, and 3-day visits with options to adapt it to your interests and enjoy this fun city with great food and lots to do.

 Tip: Ride in the early morning when lines are shorter and the cars are less crowded.

-Tour Alcatraz — The infamous former prison on an island in San Francisco Bay.
+Tour Alcatraz: The infamous former prison on an island in San Francisco Bay.
+The ticket includes the ferry ride to and from the island and the excellent Cellhouse Audio Tour.

-Tip: Get tickets early; they often sell out days/weeks in advance.
+Tip: Get tickets early; they often sell out days/weeks in advance, and get them from Alcatraz City Cruises.
+They are the only concessioner authorized by the National Park Service.

-Golden Gate Bridge — Considered one of the seven wonders of the modern world, the bridge is San Francisco’s most iconic sight.
+Golden Gate Bridge: Considered one of the seven wonders of the modern world, the bridge is San Francisco’s most iconic sight.
+You can walk or bike onto or across the bridge, and it’s free.

-Location: The bridge spans the entrance to San Francisco Bay and connects the city to Marin County.
+Location: The bridge spans the entrance to San Francisco Bay connecting the city to Marin County.
+Access the bridge at the Golden Gate Bridge Welcome Center.
+There is limited, metered parking and these essentials: food, drink, and restrooms..

-If you have more time after visiting the bridge, consider these sights:
+If you have more time after visiting the bridge, consider these sights (locations are pinned on the linked Google Map):

 - Visit Chinatown